Tonia Wellons

 PRESIDENT AND CEO

-Since being named CEO in April 2020, Tonia has worked with the Board of Trustees and staff to reimagine the strategic priorities of The Community Foundation to center racial equity and inclusion.
-Under her leadership, The Community Foundation developed a bold 10-year strategic vision that will leverage its resources and expertise to lead this community in addressing the most catalytic opportunity of our lifetimes: closing our region’s racial wealth gap.
-Together, we have the privilege to do the difficult but essential work of identifying the most promising ways to make progress toward closing the gap and mobilizing resources to make it happen.
+Since being named CEO in April 2020, Tonia has worked with the Board of Trustees and staff to reimagine the strategic priorities of The Community Foundation.
+Under her leadership, The Community Foundation launched a bold 10-year strategic vision to help close the region’s racial wealth gap by directing capital, strengthening civic and philanthropic infrastructure, and centering economic justice.

 Tonia has more than 20 years of experience in public and private partnerships, financial access and inclusion, and international development.
 Prior to joining The Community Foundation, she served as a political appointee for the Obama Administration as head of global partnerships at the Peace Corps.
 Tonia was responsible for leading the agency’s relationships with other federal agencies, the private sector, international NGOs, and donors.
 Most notably, Tonia led bold cause-marketing partnerships at the Peace Corps for Let Girls Learn (an initiative of First Lady Michelle Obama).
 Tonia previously served as fund manager of a multi-donor initiative focused on financial access and inclusion at the World Bank Group.
 She also spent a significant part of her career working on USAID-funded capacity development initiatives during the immediate post-apartheid era in South Africa and the broader sub-Sahara region.